The temptation to wear lightweight, inappropriate and unsafe clothing increases with the temperature.

 A long, cleverly angled zip makes these easy to get on and off – even with another pair of light trousers underneath.

-Lots of pockets, two of them waterproof, and 3M reflective detailing round out a decent pair of trousers at the price.
+Lots of pockets, two waterproof, and 3M reflective detailing round out a decent pair of trousers at the price.

 A lot of miles for your money.